QuickBirdEng/XCoordinator/README.md

 [![License](https://img.shields.io/cocoapods/l/AFNetworking.svg)](https://github.com/quickbirdstudios/XCoordinator)

 #
-“How does an app transition from a ViewController to another?”.
+“How does an app transition from one view controller to another?”.
 This question is common and puzzling regarding iOS development.
 There are many answers, as every architecture has different implementation variations.
-Some do it from the view controller, while some do it using a router/coordinator, which is an object that connects view models.
+Some do it from within the implementation of a view controller, while some use a router/coordinator, an object connecting view models.

 To better answer the question, we are building **XCoordinator**, a navigation framework based on the **Coordinator** pattern.
 It's especially useful for implementing MVVM-C, Model-View-ViewModel-Coordinator: